 Moselle wine in a no-frills cellar

-With 3 vineyards for a population of 550, there may be no scarcity of wine in Schengen.
+With three vineyards for a population of 550, there may be no scarcity of wine in Schengen.
 Diligently maintained rows of river grapes (additionally known as Müller-Thurgau) appear to upward push from the river as much as the Markusberg.
-Each of the neighborhood hillsides wherein wine is cultivated its own purchaser saint.
+Each of the neighborhood hillsides wherein wine is cultivated has its purchaser saint.
 For Markusberg, it is said that Saint Mark the Evangelist watches over and protects the vineyards.

 Lucien Gloden is a fourth-technology winemaker, born and raised in Schengen.
-He cultivates 5 hectares (12.4 acres) of vineyards, with property in every one of the nations inside the border triangle, and produces forty,000 bottles a year.
+He cultivates 5 hectares (12.4 acres) of vineyards, with property in every one of the nations inside the border triangle, and produces forty 000 bottles a year.